 Again, independent contractors were able to start applying for the program on Friday, April 10.

 How to apply for a Paycheck Protection Plan Loan

 It’s worth applying as soon as possible so that you’re in a good position to receive a loan once everything is running smoothly—but take enough time to make sure that all your information is correct, and that you’ve got all the supporting documents needed.
 You can only apply for one PPP loan.
 (Though, you can try to apply at more than one institution to get your loan through).

 1. Finding a lender

 PPP loans are being administered by banks and other lenders, not directly by the SBA, so you’ll need to apply directly to a bank for a loan.
-You can find a list of eligible lenders here.

 Many banks are only allowing current customers to apply for PPP loans, citing “know your customer” rules that require banks to make sure business customers are not involved in illegal activities—the idea being that this check is onerous, and that it’s easier to process applications for existing bank customers for whom this check has already been completed.

 In the short term, this might be a problem if your bank has stopped taking applications, or if you’re ready to apply and your bank hasn’t yet opened applications.
 In this case, one thing you may want to try is reaching out to a community bank (Jared Hecht of Fundera explains why he suggests this approach here).